Striveworks/valor/docs/backend.md

 ## Helm (Recommended)

+A helm chart is available that sets up

 ## Docker

 An image for the backend REST API service is hosted on GitHub's Container registry at `ghcr.io/striveworks/velour/velour-service`.
 Until the velour repo becomes public, you will need to authenticate to pull the image.
 To do this, you need to create a personal access token here https://github.com/settings/tokens that has read access to GitHub packages.
 Then run